FrancisVila/MFT_convert/content/en/docs/TransferCFT/overview_intro/c_data_model_overview.md

 {
-    "title": "About data models and partners ", "linkTitle": "About data models and partners ", "weight": "170"
+    "title": "Data models and partners",
+    "linkTitle": "About data models and partners ", "weight": "170"
 }The purpose of Transfer CFT is to exchange and